Gwayaboy/PlaywrightHandsOnLab/README.md

    - Try this prompt:

      ```
-     Based on the feature file, implement the scenario using a cucumber js and playwright.
+     Based on the feature file, implement the scenario using  cucumber.js and playwright.
      Using Playwright MCP server tools, navigate to http://localhost:3000 and generate step definitions for searching for a movie called 'Sonic The HedheHog 3'.
      Make sure the locators match the actual UI elements.
+     Respect cucumber js folder structure to make sure features, step definition are discoverable and executable
      Execute and verify all test passes.
      ```